EthanEES/Sudoku-Algorithm-Visualiser/DIARY.md

 This is the diary linked to my final year project referenceing what i have done on a day to day basis in terms of what research i have done, the files i have updated or added, and any general additions or thoughts I may have about the project im working on.

+##  24/10/24: Day 4 - Sudoku Grid Creation and Error prevention

+Today I continued working on the website and managed to add some react and js to create a sudoku grid on the page.
+It resemples the actual sudoku game showing the actual 3x3 boxs within the overall 9x9.
+This is all created in a loop which generates a div per box and added to an array so i can refer to each box individually and make any overall changes or checks.
+The grid has also been made editable with **ONLY** numbers to prevent the user from placing letters in the base game.

 ##  23/10/24: Day 3 - Next.js and React Webpage

 On this day I refactored the template boilerplate from next.js and added a navbar base to the website.
 This will be used to hold all of the options for the game selecting between the different game modes and algorithm types.
 I also used photoshop to create a logo for my website aswell as a favicon to go with it.